checkbox/checkbox/checkbox-touch/README.rst

 Building and installing the click package
 -----------------------------------------

-To build Checkbox-Touch click package run:
+To build Checkbox-Converged click package run:

 .. code-block:: bash